-In my two earlier posts on this subject I started by challenging the knowledge management orthodoxy of codification and then proceeded to make some more sophisticated points about the nature of explicit knowledge.
+In my two earlier posts on this subject, I started by challenging the knowledge management orthodoxy of codification and then proceeded to make some more sophisticated points about the nature of explicit knowledge.
 I also suggested that we see intuition as compressed experience.
-In particular I argued that explicit knowledge arises as a result of and complement to, tacit knowledge.
-It is not a conversion of tacit to explicit knowledge but an artifact that evokes modified and contextual forms of the original tacit knowledge and acts as a cognitive augmentation of human expertise.
+In particular, I argued that explicit knowledge arises as a result of and complement to, tacit knowledge.
+It is not a conversion of tacit to explicit knowledge but an artefact that evokes modified and contextual forms of the original tacit knowledge and acts as a cognitive augmentation of human expertise.

 While tacit knowledge can be possessed by itself, explicit knowledge must rely on being tacitly understood and applied Hence all knowledge is either tacit or rooted in tacit knowledge.
 A wholly explicit knowledge is unthinkable

 In that second post, I also suggested that the storytelling approach (Journalists, Digital Story Telling etc.) while valuable in creating works of art was not valuable as a knowledge repository.
 I argued that those who like that type of approach make the mistake of producing the sort of products they have been trained to see as exemplars of their art, instead of enabling the more messy, fragmented and anecdotal material which comprises the day-to-day reality of knowledge flow in organisations.
 I would include in that category those consultants who focus on capturing complete stories, refining them etc. I am not saying that such practice does not have value but (1) it doesn’t scale and (2) it works at too high a level of aggregation to be of use as a sustainable knowledge asset.

 Having said what I think was wrong, its now time to turn to what I think could be right!
 So here goes:

 Principles & some practice